mchchoi/mchchoi.github.io/menu/research.md

 ### Preprint:

 Michael C.H.
+Choi.
+[Universality of the Langevin diffusion as scaling limit of a family of Metropolis-Hastings processes](https://arxiv.org/abs/1907.10318).
+Submitted.

+Michael C.H.
 Choi, Zhipeng Huang.
 [Generalized Markov chain tree theorem and Kemeny's constant for a class of non-Markovian matrices](https://www.researchgate.net/publication/332603447_Generalized_Markov_chain_tree_theorem_and_Kemeny%27s_constant_for_a_class_of_non-Markovian_matrices).
 Submitted.

 Michael C.H.
 Choi, Chihoon Lee and Jian Song.
 [Entropy flow and De Bruijn's identity for a class of stochastic differential equations driven by fractional Brownian motion](http://arxiv.org/abs/1903.12325).
 Submitted.